Possible Observation of Quadrupole Waves in Spin Nematics

 Quantum spin nematic (SN) order is a type of unconventional magnetic state in which spontaneous spin rotational symmetry breaking occurs in the quadrupolar instead of the dipolar sector, and as a result time-reversal symmetry is preserved~\cite{BlumeM1969,MatveevVM1973,AndreevAF1984,PapanicolaouN1988,ChubukovAV1990}.
-While there are a few promising SN candidates~\cite{SvistovLE2011,OrlovaA2017,PovarovKY2019,SkoulatosM2019,BhartiyaVK2019,IshikawaH2015,JansonO2016,YoshidaM2017,KohamaY2019,KimH2024,WangZ2018_SSM,FoghE2024,LiuR2024,SantiniP2009_RMP}, obtaining {\it direct} evidence is challenging due to zero dipolar moments in such a ``hidden order''.
-In theory, the spin excitations of SN should differ markedly from those of conventional magnetic order~\cite{TsunetsuguH2006,LauchliA2006,ShindouR2013_nematic_DSF,SmeraldA2013}.
+While there are a few promising SN candidates~\cite{SvistovLE2011,OrlovaA2017,PovarovKY2019,SkoulatosM2019,BhartiyaVK2019,IshikawaH2015,JansonO2016,YoshidaM2017,KohamaY2019,KimH2024,WangZ2018_SSM,FoghE2024,LiuR2025,SantiniP2009_RMP}, obtaining {\it direct} evidence is challenging due to zero dipolar moments in such a hidden order.
+In theory, the spin excitations of the SN should differ markedly from those of conventional magnetic order~\cite{TsunetsuguH2006,LauchliA2006,ShindouR2013_nematic_DSF,SmeraldA2013}.
 In inelastic neutron scattering (INS) experiments, the Goldstone mode of conventional magnetic order exhibits a low-energy spin wave with diverging intensity at zero energy.
-In contrast, the low-energy quadrupole wave of SN order shows an intensity proportional to the distance $\delta k$ away from the ordering wavevector $\bm{Q}$ (see Fig.~\ref{fig:schematic}).
+In contrast, in SN phase the INS cross section is zero at the ordering wave vector $\bm{k}_0$; due to dynamic mixing of dipole-quadrupole moments, a low-energy quadrupole wave shows up with an intensity proportional to the distance $\delta k$ away from $\bm{k}_0$ (see Fig.~\ref{fig:schematic}).
 Thus, identification of the quadrupole wave emerging from the SN order serves as a strong evidence of its existence.